Search

 How it works

-Mention @Computer in a channel or send a direct message.
+Simply mention @Computer in a channel or send a direct message.
 The agent can perform deep web research, analyze data, generate content, and access more than 400 connectors (GoHighLevel, Snowflake, and others).
 It also orchestrates Claude Code and GPT Codex for coding tasks.

-Availability: Max, Pro and Enterprise subscribers via the Slack Marketplace.
+Availability: Max, Pro, and Enterprise subscribers, via the Slack Marketplace.

 🔗 Perplexity Blog: Computer in Slack